Keyboard shortcuts

 You define: Aggregates, events, commands, projections

-The crate provides: Repository orchestration, store abstraction, serialization
+The crate provides: Repository orchestration, store abstraction, serialisation

 The Envelope Pattern